The trivial fiber topology and framed motives over the integers: Introduction

 The $\tf$-squares form a cd-structure on $\Sm_{B}$ in the sense of \cite[Definition 2.1]{VV:cd}.
-The associated $\tf$-topology on $\Sm_B$ is the Grothendieck topology generated by $\tf$-squares as in \eqref{eq:TfgSq} and the empty sieve covering $\emptyset$.
+The associated $\tf$-topology on $\Sm_B$ is the Grothendieck topology generated by $\tf$-squares as in \eqref{eq:TfgSq} and the empty covering sieve $\emptyset$.
 The $\tf$-topology on $\Sm_{B}$ is intermediate between the trivial topology and the Nisnevich topology.
 Over a field, the $\tf$-topology coincides with the trivial topology, see \Cref{prop:Proptftop} (iii).
 On the other hand, every Nisnevich covering of $B$ is also a $\tf$-covering.
-Thus the $\tf$-topology is finer than the Nisnevich base covering topology $\Nis_B$, where the coverings are given by pullbacks of Nisnevich coverings of $B$ along some structure morphism in $\Sm_{B}$.
-While the $\tf$- and $\Nis_B$-topologies are different, they have common features, e.g., one can show the corresponding cohomological dimensions agree for all $X\in \Sm_B$.
-For our purposes, the relevance of these topologies will become clear in the context of homotopical descent.
+Thus, the $\tf$-topology is finer than the topology generated by pullbacks of Nisnevich coverings of $B$ along some structure morphism in $\Sm_{B}$.
+One feature of the $\tf$-topology is that the $\tf$-cohomological dimension of any $X\in\Sch_B$ is bounded above by $\dim B$ (see \Cref{prop:cdstructurecompleteregularbounded}).
+The assumption that $\varphi$ is affine simplifies the description of the points of the $\tf$-topology, see \Cref{rem:tfsquare:etalemorphismafineness}, but it is not essential for our main results.